GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (276).md

 **At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's area by 1 yard.

 **Critical Failure**: You gather and charge the particles, but lose control.
 This inflicts a Ki attack against yourself with a bonus equal to the spell's tier.

+#### Cloak of Nether

+**Minimum Tier**: 7

+**Casting Time**: 7 actions

+**Range**: 7 yards

+**Duration**: 7 rounds

+**Effect**: You blanket everything within range in magical darkness which you can see through.
+This darkness billows, folds, and weaves around everything within the range and seems to be connected to you.
+Attacks made into this area have disadvantage.
+You have advantage on all attacks made against creatures within range (undoing your disadvantage against a creature within the cloak).
+Spells cannot be cast within.
+Forcefields, illusions, and portals within the cloak cease to function unless cast by a spell of a higher tier.
+At the end of each round, an attack is rolled against each creature other than yourself within the area.
+If even, it is a crushing attack.
+If odd, it is a necrotic attack.
+Regardless, a critical hit will apply the effect of both attack types and inflict a point of spell sickness.
+You may use your action or reaction to inflict an unlisted attack against a creature within the cloak.
+If it is a critical hit  inflicts the effect of a radiant attack.

+You cannot leave the area of the cloak.
+If the spellcheck is a critical success, you may move about- having the center of the cloak move with you.

+**At Higher Tiers**: When cast at 8th tier or higher, for each tier beyond minimum, you may choose one of the following;
+* The range is increased by 2 yards
+* The casting time is reduced by 1 action (to a minimum of 1)
+* The duration is increased by 1 round

+**Critical Failure**: You are blind and vulnerable for a number of rounds equal to the spell's tier.
+The cloak never materializes.

 #### Cloaking Aura